 4. Differentiated activities during workshop time

-One third choice is another fluency practice activity I call “Toss and Solve”.
-Students have laminated cards that look like this–from two digit on up to 4 digit.
+A third choice is another fluency practice activity I call “Toss and Solve”.
+Students have laminated cards that look like this–from two-digit on up to 4 digit.
 They roll dice to make the bottom number and then work to solve.
 They can either check their work on a calculator or two students can each solve it, compare answers, and then work to solve any discrepancies.
 I LOVE having students hunt for errors…and brain research says this is a great way to build those brain connections!
+This isn’t really Thanksgiving math, but it’s what we need some work on!

 Remember, too, that there are always word problems available as well, so students really have several choices during this short unit.
 I work hard to help my students make just right choices, but there are times when gentle reminders are needed!